danedwells/seismic_benchmark/README.md

 - The `ETAS` prior requires an externally generated `.tt3` file from `etas_2`; there is no automated pipeline connecting them yet.
 - The `REFERENCE` workflow (high-resolution reference locations) is currently disabled.
 - There is no formal test suite; validation is done by visual inspection of output figures.
-- The `BenchmarkRunner` API is expected to change — see `CLAUDE.md` for the planned direction.
+- The `BenchmarkRunner` API is expected to change.
+- Interfacing with other repositories for further benchmarking, inclusion of AI/ML models, and evaluation of data in real-time is expected in the future.